Encounters with myself … others … Life !

-You could always see her at the big bay window … her face pressed against the pane as she looked out and waved at passers by.
-She had her meals at a table at that window – and the ‘walkers’ would pause to exchange a greeting.
+You could always see her at the big bay window … her face pressed against the pane as she waved at passers by.
+She had her meals by that window – and the ‘walkers’ would pause to exchange a greeting.

 Sometimes she would venture out to get ‘up close and personal’ 🙂

 I think I first met her on one such occasion when, bored with standing there, she came to my doorway, curious to see what her neighbour was up to.